5G-I3/IEEE-LCN-2019/scripts/experiment_ctrl/README.md

 Additionally, all environment variables accepted by the RIOT applications can also be used to configure the applications.

+### `dispatch_runs.sh`

+This scripts calls [`run_experiment.py`](#run_experimentpy) iteratively until 3 runs of every configuration are done.
+The script takes no arguments, but is configurable via environment variables.
+The defaults are in line with the configurations in the paper.

+When starting the script might it ask you for your SSH key passphrase.
+It is used to store your key in the SSH authentication agent, so the called scripts can communicate with the IoT-LAB SSH frontend.

+#### Environment variables
+- `CHANNEL`: (default: 26) The channel the nodes in the experiments use their radio on.
+- `COUNT`: (default: 100) Number of packets per run per configuration.
+- `DELAY`: (default: 10000) Mean delay between packets within the experiment runs.
+- `EXP_DURATION`: (default: 2880) Length of the IoT-LAB experiment in minutes.
+- `NETWORK`: (default: `./../../results/m3-55xc7297640.edgelist.gz`) The
+  edge-list of the network to use with the experiments.
+If the file does not exist, a network will be created
+- `RUNNING_EXPERIMENT_FILE`: (default: `./running_experiment.txt`) Name of the
+  file to store the IoT-LAB experiment ID to
+- `RUNS`: (default: 3) The number of runs for each configuration
+- `SINK`: (default: 55) Sink M3 node for the experiments (must be in line with `NETWORK`)
+- `SITE`: (default: `lille`) IoT-LAB site the experiment should run at (must be in line with `NETWORK`)

+Additionally, all environment variables accepted by the [`run_experiment.py`](#run_experimentpy) script can also be used (unless they get overwritten by the above-mentioned environment variables).

 [M3 nodes]: https://www.iot-lab.info/hardware/m3/
 [IoT-LAB testbed]: https://www.iot-lab.info/